 Back in the days, I used to collect a lot of different scripts, tools, and other goodies for troubleshooting SQL Server performance issues.
-These days, however, I tend to use what is publicly and freely available (as well as some internal stuff), and keep a list of those in my head.
+These days, however, I use what is available for free and keep a list of those in my head.

 I’ve meant to write that list down for a while, and today Chrissy asked: